Domingo Cirici Ventalló: Novelist

 In 1911 Cirici and José Arrufat Mestres released La República española en 1.91..., the novel next year followed – this time authored by Cirici only – by sort of a sequel, Memorias de Muñoz Villena.
 Both books were political pamphlets aimed against the Left and featured Spain of the near future.
 The monarchy was toppled and replaced with a republic, ran by a republican-socialist coalition; it declared agrarian reform and official atheism, banning public Catholic cult; as growing chaos and separatism produced collapse of public order, a rebellious general staged a coup intended to save the country.
 The narratives featured numerous real life personalities, usually set in sinister roles of cynical political manipulators: Lerroux, Alvarez, Galdós, Largo Caballero, Weyler, Iglesias, Romanones, Azcárate, Alcalá-Zamora, Besteiro and many others, though the rebel general was a fictitious person.
 A few episodes might have seemed off-limits, e.g. Galdós as president of the republic was killed in an assassination attempt.

 Following commercial success of especially República Cirici adhered to the same genre of political fiction when in 1914 he published El secreto de lord Kitchener.
-Again a voice in heated public discourse, the novel formed part of ongoing propaganda war about the role of Spain in the unfolding European conflict.
+Again a voice in heated public discourse, the novel formed part of ongoing propaganda war about the role of Spain in the First World War.
 It advanced a vehemently pro-German and anti-British outlook; the novel was formatted as a series of rather loosely related stand-alone chapters, each telling its own story.
 The narrative followed the future course of the war and ended with total defeat of the Entente; France was overrun, Britain lost almost all its overseas possessions, Germany obtained sort of Gibraltar in Kent and became the unchallenged European might, federated with Belgium and Poland.
 Among many real-life personalities, also the foreign ones, again Liberal and Republican Spanish politicians were portrayed as lousy, mischievous failures; Kitchener was killed by an outraged suffragette.
 The novel was a success; moreover, it was promptly translated into German and Swedish.